Universal Health Realty Income Trust (UHT)

 Cheryl K. Ramagano, Senior Vice President - Operations, Treasurer and Secretary

 Ms. Ramagano was promoted to Senior Vice President - Operations in June 2022.
 She was elected Vice President and Treasurer of the Trust in September 1992 and appointed Corporate Secretary in 2003.
-Ms. Ramagano has also served as Senior Vice President and Treasurer of Universal Health Services, Inc. (UHS) since 2016, and Vice President and Treasurer since 2003.
+Ms. Ramagano has also served as Senior Vice President and Treasurer of Universal Health Services, Inc. (UHS) since 2016, and previously Vice President and Treasurer of UHS since 2003.

 Karla J. Peterson, Vice President, Acquisitions and Development